iRail/WebClient/README.md

 # Translations

-The website uses PHP arrays to translate strings, handled by the Transifex platform.

-All translation files are located in `i18n/`, and should be adhere to the `xx.php` format.
+All translation files are located in `i18n/`, contain a PHP translation array, and should adhere to the `xx.php` format.

 Note: the `en.php` file is a treated in a special way.
-It is used as the source for all other translations.
-Whenever a string in the code is change this file must be updated to reflect those changes.
+It is used as the source for all other translations, so whenever a string in the code is change this file _must_ be updated to reflect those changes.
 See below for the syncing procedure.

 ## Syncing with Transifex

-We are using http://transifex.net as a frontend for translating the client, use the "transifex client":http://help.transifex.net/features/client/index.html to fetch new translations from transifex.
+We are using http://transifex.net as a frontend for translating the client, use the [Transifex client](http://help.transifex.net/features/client/index.html) to fetch new translations from Transifex.

 ### Pushing new source strings